 Stakeholder Advisory Committee Meeting 3

-The purpose of the third Davisville Community and Aquatic Centre Stakeholder Advisory Committee was to present and gather feedback on the proposed design for the new centre and to test-run the public presentation.
+On October 18, the third SAC meeting presented and gathered feedback on the proposed design for the new centre and test-ran the public presentation.

 Location